 Chemo Regimen FAQs: AC + Taxol/Taxotere chemotherapy (ACT, TAC)

-Q. I've just found out I have to have chemotherapy.
-The doctor said it's AC and Taxol [or Taxotere].
+Q. I'm scheduled to have chemotherapy.
+The doctor says it's AC and Taxol [or Taxotere].
 What does that mean, exactly?

-A. AC is one of the five most common types of chemotherapy given to women with breast cancer.
-It includes two drugs: doxorubicin (Adriamycin), and cyclophosphamide (Cytoxan).
-Paclitaxel (Taxol) or docetaxel (Taxotere) is added to AC for women with node-positive cancer, or in women who've had a recurrence; it's delivered after you've finished the AC.
-But you don't have to remember the names; just the initials, because anyone who needs to know will recognize what the letters stand for.
+A. Among the five most common types of chemotherapies for breast cancer, AC is probably the MOST common drug combination given to women whose cancer hasn't spread to the lymph nodes.
+The treatment includes two drugs: doxorubicin (Adriamycin), and cyclophosphamide (Cytoxan).
+You don't have to remember the names, just the initials since anyone who needs to know will recognize what the letters stand for.

-Q. How long will it take to get it?
+Q. How long will it take to get AC treatment?

 Q. You mentioned complications...